AxiSEMunity/AxiSEM3D/doc/sphinx/source/user/solver/example.md

 # Example

-For this example, we will use the files fron the AxiSEM3D repository [examples folder](https://github.com/AxiSEMunity/AxiSEM3D/tree/master/examples).
+For this example, we will use the files from the AxiSEM3D repository [examples folder](https://github.com/AxiSEMunity/AxiSEM3D/tree/master/examples).

 From the top level of your AxiSEM3D directory copy the files from `examples/01_S362ANI_EMC_global/input1D` to the folder input: